Jahumac/shelly/README.md

-# Shelly
+# shelly-finance

-A self-hosted personal finance dashboard built for UK investors.
+A self-hosted personal finance dashboard for UK investors 🐢.
 Track your accounts, holdings, budget, goals and retirement projections — all from your own machine.
 Your data never leaves your device.

 ![Python](https://img.shields.io/badge/Python-3.10+-blue) ![Flask](https://img.shields.io/badge/Flask-3.x-green) ![SQLite](https://img.shields.io/badge/SQLite-local-lightgrey) ![License](https://img.shields.io/badge/License-MIT-yellow)

 ---

-## Why Shelly?
+## Why shelly-finance?

 Most finance apps want your login credentials or send your data to the cloud.
 Shelly runs entirely on your machine (or home server) with a local SQLite database.
 No accounts to create with a third party, no API keys to hand over, no data leaving your network.